How to properly furnish a college room with dorm furniture that is green and nontoxic to help keep immunity strong and illness at bay all year long!

 A rug in a small dorm room is a very important furnishing.
 The cold tile floor just won’t cut it during the winter especially for colleges in northern locales.
 These floors are very slippery too for those coming into the room with damp feet from a bathroom located down the hall.

 Your best bet is to try to source untreated wool carpet remnants.
+Be sure your college student knows how to clean wool carpet first though!

 If all else fails, at least get a conventional piece of carpet or area rug that has been sitting out in a showroom or warehouse for a long time, giving it ample time to off-gas.
-Another option is to bring a good quality hepa air filter.
+Another option is to bring a good quality HEPA air filter.

 College Furniture: The Reality